estebanbecker/Parallel-computing-UPC/README.md

 }
 ```

-Here the data are not well distributed.
+Here the data are not well distributed cause each threats will use data
+that don’t have affinity with them.

 ![image](Images/Matrix_vector_unoptimized.png) <span id="fig1"
 label="fig1"></span>

-To optimise the code we can change the BLOCKSIZE of the matrix a
+To optimise the code we can change the BLOCKSIZE of the matrix a.
+With
+this distribution all the data of the matrix has affinity to the thread
+that will use them.

 ``` objectivec
 // vect_mat_mult.c